rule

 Text 48

+With her Daksha begot sixteen lotus-eyed daughters.
+Thirteen were given in marriage to Dharma and one was given to Agni.

 With her Daksha begot sixteen lotus-eyed daughters of which thirteen were given in marriage to Dharma and one was given to Agni.

-With Her Daksha begot sixteen lotus-eyed daughters of which thirteen were given in marriage to Dharma and one was given to Agni.
 (Vedabase)

 Text 49-52

-One daughter he gave to the forefathers together and one he gave to Lord S'iva the deliverer of the sinful.
-S'raddhâ, Maitrî, Dayâ, S'ânti, Tushthi, Pushthi, Kriyâ, Unnati, Buddhi, Medhâ, Titikshâ, Hrî and Mûrti are the names of Daksha's daughters given to Dharma, of whom S'raddhâ got S'ubha, Maitrî got Prasâda, Dayâ got Abhaya, S'ânti got Sukha, Tushthi got Muda, Pushthi got SMâyâ, Kriyâ got Yoga, Unnati got Darpa, Buddhi got Artha, Medhâ got Smriti, Titikshâ got Kshema and Hrî got Pras'raya.
-Mûrti, a reservoir of all good qualities, gave birth to the two sages Nara and Nârâyan.
+One daughter he gave to the forefathers together and one he gave to Lord S'iva, the deliverer of the sinful.
+S'raddhâ, Maitrî, Dayâ, Sânti, Tushthi, Pushthi, Kriyâ, Unnati, Buddhi, Medhâ, Titikshâ, Hrî and Mûrti are the names of Daksha's daughters given to Dharma, of whom S'raddhâ got S'ubha, Maitrî got Prasâda, Dayâ got Abhaya, Sânti got Sukha, Tushthi got Muda, Pushthi got Smaya, Kriyâ got Yoga, Unnati got Darpa, Buddhi got Artha, Medhâ got Smriti, Titikshâ got Kshema and Hrî got Pras'raya.
+Mûrti, a reservoir of all good qualities, gave birth to the two sages Nara and Nârâyana.
 (Vedabase)

 Text 53

-The appearance of the both of them gladdened the universe and filled everyone's mind with joy; in all directions over the rivers and mountains the atmosphere became pleasant.
+The appearance of the both of Them gladdened the universe and filled everyone's mind with joy; in all directions over the rivers and mountains the atmosphere became pleasant.
 (Vedabase)

 Text 54-55

+The demigods, Brahmâ and the others, all full of respect offered prayers.
+From the heavens musical instruments sounded, flowers were showered from the sky, the sages satisfied chanted Vedic hymns, the Gandharvas and Kinnaras began to sing, the heavenly damsels danced and thus all signs of good fortune were seen.

 From the heavens musical instruments vibrated and flowers were showered from the sky, the sages satisfied chanted vedic hymns and the Gandharvas and Kinnaras began to sing.
 The beautiful damsels of heaven danced as all signs of good fortune were seen and the demigods, Brahmâ and the others all offered prayers of respect.

-From the heavens musical instruments vibrated and were flowers showered from the sky, the sages satisfied chanted vedic hymns and the Gandharvas and Kinnaras began to sing.
-The beautiful damsels of heaven danced as all signs of good fortune were seen and the demigods, Brahmâ and the others all offered prayers of respect.
 (Vedabase)

 Text 56

+The gods said: 'Our obeisances unto the Supreme Original Personality who by His external energy created the variety of everything existing that resides in Him the way masses of clouds are found in the sky, in Him who today has appeared in the house of Dharma in the form of these sages.

 The gods said: 'Our obeisances unto the Supreme Original Personality, who by His own external energy created the variety of all existing that resides in Him the way masses of clouds are found in the sky, and who today has appeared in the form of these sages in the house of Dharma.

-The gods said: 'Our obeisances unto the Supreme Original Personality, who by his own external energy created the variety of all existing that resides in Him the way masses of clouds are found in the sky and who today has appeared in the form of these sages in the house of Dharma.
 (Vedabase)

 Text 57

+May He, whom we know on the basis of the Vedas and who - in order to put an end to the misfortune of the created world - from the mode of goodness brought about the lives of us, the demigods, bestow upon us His merciful glance that supersedes the spotless lotus known as the home of the Goddess of Fortune.'

 May He, who is understood by the Vedas and who, in order to put an end to the misfortune of the created world, by the mode of goodness created us, the demigods, bestow His merciful glance, which supersedes the spotless lotus that is the home of the Goddess of Fortune'.

-May He, who is understood by the Vedas and who for the destruction of the calamities of the created world by the mode of goodness created us, the demigods, bestow His merciful glance, which supersedes the spotless lotus that is the home of the goddess of fortune'.
 (Vedabase)

 Text 58

+Oh Vidura, after thus having been praised by the assembled demigods who found the mercy of His glance, the Supreme Lord left for Gandhamâdana Hill.

 O Vidura, the Supreme Lord, thus being praised by the assembled demigods finding the mercy of His glance, departed after that worship for Gandhamâdana Hill.

-O Vidura, the Supreme Lord, thus being praised by the assembled demigods finding the mercy of his glance, departed after that worship for Gandhamâdana Hill.
 (Vedabase)

 Text 59

+These two [Nara-Narāyana] partial [ams'a] incarnations of the Supreme Lord Hari have now, for mitigating the burden of the world, appeared here in the form of the two of Krishna [Krishna and Arjuna] who are the most eminent souls of the Kuru and Yadu dynasty.

 These two partial [ams'a] incarnations of the Supreme Lord Hari, have now appeared here for mitigating the burden of the world as the two of Krishna who are the best that the Kuru and Yadu-dynasty brought forth.

-These two partial [ams'a-] incarnations of the Supreme Lord Hari, have now appeared here for mitigating the burden of the world as the two of Krishna who are the best that the Kuru and Yadu-dynasty brought forth.
 (Vedabase)

 Text 60

-Svâhâ [daughter of Daksha], the wife of the presiding deity of fire Agni, produced three sons: Pâvaka, Pavamâna and S'uci who feed on the oblations of sacrifice.
+Svâhâ [daughter of Daksha], the wife of the presiding deity of fire Agni, produced three sons: Pâvaka, Pavamâna and S'uci who feed on the oblations of the sacrifice.
 (Vedabase)

 Text 61